deors/deors-demos-microservices/readme.md

 Once the Hystric stream is registered, try again to access the edge service, with and without the inner service up and running, and experiment how thresholds (number of errors in a short period of time) impact the opening and closing of the circuit between the inner and the edge service.

+## NOTE: Section about Docker support is deprecated - kept for historical reasons

 ## Running services in Docker Swarm

 ### Set up Swarm